Solar Battery Terms Explained

 Amp hours term

 Batteries are rated by the Ah ratings.
-Amp hours, what exactly does it mean?
-Ah or Amp hours is used to calculate the amount of current a battery can output over a specific time period.
-Lead-Acid batteries can be easily analysed according to their capacity depending on how quick or slow the discharge is.
+Amp-hours, what exactly does it mean?
+Ah, or Amp-hours is used to calculate the amount of current a battery can output over a specific time period.
+Lead-Acid batteries can be easily analyzed according to their capacity depending on how quick or slow the discharge is.
 However, lithium-ion batteries usually only provide one Ah rating.
 The graphic shows that a battery being discharged for 15 hours a day, has a capacity of 402Ah.

 Kilowatt an hour